betaglot/plantabeta/docs/dev/StyleGuide.md

 - Prefix for

-### Emoji Only
+### Icon Only

-- Which renderer to use for emojis in images?
+- Which renderer to use for Icons in images?
     - No shading

 `eco`